Arithmetic diagonal cycles on unitary Shimura varieties: Global integral models

 Now consider the case when $n=2m$ is even.
 If $F/F_0$ is ramified at some finite place, then a hermitian space $W^\flat$ admitting a lattice $\Lambda^\flat$ as above will exist for any $d$ and $m$.
 On the other hand, we claim that that $F/F_0$ being everywhere unramified is again disallowed.
 Indeed, the same argument applies: our assumptions on $\Lambda^\flat$ would again imply that $W^\flat$ is split at all finite places of $F_0$, and the Hasse invariants at the infinite places are again given by $(-1)^{m-1}$ at $\varphi_0$ and by $(-1)^m$ at each $\varphi \neq \varphi_0$.
 Hence we again obtain the congruence $dm \equiv 1 \bmod 2$, forcing $d$ to be odd.

-In work in preparation, we plan to handle more cases of an AT conjecture which will allow us to weaken the constraints on the extension $F/F_0$ and on the lattices $\Lambda$ and $\Lambda^\flat$; this will then also remove these constraints on the hermitian spaces $W$ and $W^\flat$.
-More precisely, we will allow places $v$ which are inert in $F$ and of relative degree one over $\BQ$ such that $\Lambda_v$ is self-dual and $\Lambda_v^\flat$ is almost self-dual, cf.\ Remark \ref{more atc}.
-In light of \cite{KRZ}, it may be possible to allow here $v$ to be unramified over $\BQ$. \end{remark}
+In future work, we plan to handle more cases of an AT conjecture which will allow us to weaken the constraints we have placed above on the extension $F/F_0$ and on the lattices $\Lambda$ and $\Lambda^\flat$; this will allow for more general hermitian spaces $W$ and $W^\flat$.
+More precisely, we expect to allow places $v$ which are inert in $F$ and unramified over $\BQ$ such that $\Lambda_v$ is self-dual and $\Lambda_v^\flat$ is almost self-dual, cf.\ Remark \ref{more atc}. \end{remark}

 Let us continue with the conditions we impose on $\Lambda^\flat$ and $\Lambda$.
 When $n$ is odd, we require that

 and that $(u,u)$ is a unit at each finite place $v$ unless $v$ is inert in $F$ and $W_v$ is non-split, in which case $\ord_v(u,u) = 1$ (and hence $(v,\Lambda_v)$ is of AT type \eqref{almost self-dual type}).
 In this case, we have closed embeddings